Need for Reform

 INTERNATIONAL COMPARISON - 2009

-Further details on the discrepancy between Ireland and the rest of Europe are contained in CCA's - Comparison of Irish and International Offshore Windfarms, 2012.
+Further details on the discrepancy between Ireland and the rest of Europe are contained in CCA's Global Offshore Windfarms - Comparison with Ireland, 2012.
 This is presented as a chart which sets out the name of the wind farm, distance from coast, number of turbines, turbine size, capacity in MW, status of projects and additional remarks.
-Based largely on the OSPAR database on offshore wind farms, CCA’s chart shows that Ireland is out of line with good international practice in terms of size and number of turbines permitted and proximity to shore.
+Based largely on the OSPAR database on offshore wind farms, CCA’s chart shows that in 2012 Ireland was out of line with good international practice in terms of size and number of turbines permitted and proximity to shore.

-It is clear that Irish regulation with regard to key regulatory parameters is still much more lax than in other countries.
+Irish regulation with regard to key regulatory parameters was, and still is, much more lax than in other countries.
 This poses a very serious threat to Ireland’s sensitive habitats, marine wildlife and coastal landscapes, important aspects of natural heritage and quality of life.
-The threat still pertains in 2018.